gzhelezo/cs330-fall2019/labs/programming_lab_2.md

 The <code>NetworkInterface</code> class does not have any constructors.
 Instead, few static methods are provided to return an instance of the <code>NetworkInterface</code> class:

-getByInetAddress: This is used if the IP address is known
+<code>getByInetAddress</code>: This is used if the IP address is known
-getByName: Searches for the network interface with the specified name
+<code>getByName</code>: Searches for the network interface with the specified name
-getByIndex: Get a network interface given its index
+<code>getByIndex</code>: Get a network interface given its index
-getNetworkInterfaces: Returns all the interfaces on this machine
+<code>getNetworkInterfaces</code>: Returns all the interfaces on this machine

 In this part of the lab, we will be concentration of using the <code>getNetworkInterfaces</code> to obtain and display an enumeration of all network interfaces on your machines.